kbase/kb_jre/README.md

-# kb_minideb
+# kb_jre
-Version of the bitnami/minideb that includes common tools for KBase images
+Version of the library/openjdk image that includes common tools for KBase images